Next call will be open on 1 January 2018-31 January 2018 at 17.00 (EET)

 Final recipients of postdoctoral researcher grant include R&D institutions, companies or higher education institutions hiring postdoctoral researchers who have come from abroad.
 Postdoctoral researcher grant is aimed at both Estonian residents and foreign nationals who have defended their doctoral degrees at universities abroad.
 It is important that the applicant has been awarded a doctoral degree or an equivalent qualification within the past five years as of the deadline for the submission of grant applications.

 The grant period is 12-24 months.
 Implementation of the postdoctoral project should commence within one year after the decision to grant the application, unless a different agreement has been negotiated with good reason.
 The grant period will commence on the date specified in the grant agreement.
+The postdoctoral researcher should work at Estonian host institution with at least 0,75 work load.
 The Estonian Research Council is entitled to introduce additional requirements for the final recipient when announcing calls for proposals.

 A postdoctoral research project has to have a supervisor.
 The supervisor should hold an Estonian doctoral degree or a corresponding qualification from abroad and be a member of staff at the host institution.
 The supervisor in Estonia should be a leader or principal investigator of a large-scale research project (i.e. an institutional research grant, personal research grant, a target – financed research topic, a European framework programme project, etc).

 The next call for applications will be opened at the beginning of the 2018.
 We will publish the application instructions and application form on the day of the announcement of the call at the latest.

 Applications can be submitted via Estonian Research Portal ETIS.
 In order to fill in the application in ETIS one needs to create a personal account.
 This can be done by contacting the host institution.
 Application is successfully submitted when it is confirmed by the host institution.